dtr1912/8-Week-SQL-Challenges/README.md

 Danny, the CEO of this trendy fashion company has asked you to assist the team’s merchandising teams analyse their sales performance and generate a basic financial report to share with the wider business.

 ### A. High Level Sales Analysis

+**Q1.
+What was the total quantity sold for all products?**
+**Q2.
+What is the total generated revenue for all products before discounts?**
+**Q3.
+What was the total discount amount for all products?**
 ### B. Transactional Analysis

+**Q1.
+How many unique transactions were there?**
+**Q2.
+What is the average unique products purchased in each transaction?**
+**Q3.
+What are the 25th, 50th and 75th percentile values for the revenue per transaction?**
+**Q4.
+What is the average discount value per transaction?**
+**Q5.
+What is the percentage split of all transactions for members vs non-members?**
+**Q6.
+What is the average revenue for member transactions and non-member transactions?**

 ### C. Product Analysis
+**Q1.
+What are the top 3 products by total revenue before discount?**
+**Q2.
+What is the total quantity, revenue and discount for each segment?**
+**Q3.
+What is the top selling product for each segment?**
+**Q4.
+What is the total quantity, revenue and discount for each category?**
+**Q5.
+What is the top selling product for each category?**
+**Q6.
+What is the percentage split of revenue by product for each segment?**
+**Q7.
+What is the percentage split of revenue by segment for each category?**
+**Q8.
+What is the percentage split of total revenue by category?**
+**Q9.
+What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions)**
+**Q10.
+What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?**
 ### D. Reporting Challenge
+Write a single SQL script that combines all of the previous questions into a scheduled report that the Balanced Tree team can run at the beginning of each month to calculate the previous month’s values.

+Imagine that the Chief Financial Officer (which is also Danny) has asked for all of these questions at the end of every month.

+He first wants you to generate the data for January only - but then he also wants you to demonstrate that you can easily run the samne analysis for February without many changes (if at all).

+Feel free to split up your final outputs into as many tables as you need - but be sure to explicitly reference which table outputs relate to which question for full marks :)

 ### E. Bonus Challenge
+Use a single SQL query to transform the product_hierarchy and product_prices datasets to the product_details table.

+Hint: you may want to consider using a recursive CTE to solve this problem!

 ## Case Study #8: Fresh Segments
 ### Introduction